Personal profile

 Professor Suvini-Hand is a graduate of the Royal Irish Academy of Music in Dublin where she studied violin, singing and composition.
 She was a pupil of the distinguished Polish bass-baritone, Professor Maciej Smolenski.
 She also studied with the operatic tenor, Nicholas Buxton of the Royal Opera House, English National Opera and Welsh National Opera.

-She is the Founder and Director of Voice and Violin Hub @ The VVH which specializes in Classical Violin, Singing, Piano and Music Theory.
+She is the Founder and Director of The Suvini-Hand Foundation for Literature and Culture which specializes in Classical Violin, Singing, Piano and Music Theory.

 Vivienne has repeatedly won awards for music and acting from an early age (http://www.newrymusicalfeis.com/pages/index.asp?title=1970s).
 As an opera singer, she has performed many leading roles with operatic companies in the UK, including Lucy Lockit in Benjamin Britten's The Beggar's Opera (original, John Gay), Giannetta in Donizetti's L'elisir d'amore, Carmen in Bizet's Carmen and Liu in Puccini's Turandot.
 She has delivered concert performances of, and concert talks about, operatic repertoire by Mozart, Meyerbeer, Rossini, Donizetti, Offenbach, Delibes, Bizet, Massenet, and Puccini.
 Organization of recent events for the promotion of Italian opera among audiences beyond the strictly academic include a series of lectures and operatic aria performances for the EMS in 2009 and 2010.
 She has delivered lectures on Italian Opera at both undergraduate and postgraduate level for many years at various universities and third-level institutions.